-The Governing Body has designated 10% of the available places as Open Places after any children admitted who have a statement of special educational needs which names the school (see 6 above), Looked After and Previously Looked After Children (see section 7 above).
-In the event of the School being oversubscribed by Open Place applicants priority will be given to those who live in the area defined in section 3 above and who do not qualify for a Foundation Place, but whose parents have chosen the school for the type of education it provides.
+The Governing Body has designated 20% of the available places as Open Places after any children admitted who have a Statement of Special Educational Needs (SEN) or Education, Health and Care (EHC) Plan which names the school (see 6 above), Looked After and Previously Looked After Children (see 7. above) and Governors' Places.
+In the event of the School being oversubscribed by Open Place applicants, priority will be given to those who live in the area defined in section 3. above and who do not qualify for a Foundation Place, but whose parents have chosen the school for the type of education it provides.
 Parents applying for an Open Place should do so knowing that the purpose of the school is to provide an education based on Christian principles and that the Governing Body is keen for all pupils to take part in the Christian worship of the school and to attend religious education lessons.

-a) Oversubscription Criteria for Open Places
+(a) Oversubscription Criteria for Open Places

-If the number of applicants exceeds 10%, places will be allocated according to the following criterion: the nearness of the home to the school within the Archdeaconry of Croydon, measuring in a straight line from the centre of the child's home to the school's main entrance.
-Applicants from the same block of flats will be treated equally regardless of the floor on which they live.
+If the number of applicants exceeds 20%, places will be allocated according to the following criterion: the nearness of the home to the school within the Archdeaconry of Croydon.
+The distance will be measured in a straight line from the child's home address to the designated entrance(s) of the school using a computerised measuring system (GIS) and geographical reference points as provided by the National Land and Property Gazetteer (NLPG).
+Those living closer to the school will receive higher priority.
+If a child lives in a shared property such as flats, the geographical references will determine the start point within the property boundaries to be used for distance calculation purposes.

 Tiebreaker - where the distance is identical for two or more applicants, the drawing of lots is used as a final arbiter.
 This will be independently verified.